BoSmallEar/Roberto-Arm-Pickup/README.md

     in a new terminal.
 The talker will construct a `PoseStamped` object (currently hardcoded to the position of the object in the world) and broadcast it on the `pick_goals` topic that `pickup.py` is subscribed to.
 You should see "Goal received" in the terminal window where step 4 was executed.
 The robot will then plan a grasp to that object and attempt to pick it up.
 In RViz, you should see the possible grasps show up as a vector field around the object.

+5. Place the object somewhere using
+    ```
+    $ rosrun roberto_ik_planner publish_place.py
+    ```

+    once the robot has successfully picked up the object. ```publish_place.py``` publishes a PoseStamped object which is the pose of the desired location to drop the object.
+Once the arm moves to the correct location, the gripper opens and the object should fall out.

 ## Relevant Files
 - /scripts/ik_planner.py: Ros node that handles main driver for just IK movement of end effector.
 Receives goal poses on topic `pose_goals` and moves end effector to that pose.
 - /scripts/pickup.py: Main client of picking up objects with grasp capability.
 Recieves goals on topic `pick_goals` and picks up the object at that position.